 4. Watch out for the carb creep

-Watch for carb creep: If you have been doing low-carb keto eating for a while, carbs can sneak back into your diet, particularly in the form of sauces, condiments, fruits, and nut snacks.
-If weight loss has stalled, closely examine what you are eating and cut back to under 20 g of carbs again.
-Nut snacks like cashews, almonds, and pistachios are easy to overeat and can contain enough carbs to contribute to a weight-loss stall.
-A cup of pistachios, for example, has 34 g of carbs.
-Avoid carb cycling or cheat meals, too, for now.
+Nuts like cashews, almonds, and pistachios are easy to overeat and can contain enough carbs, fat, and overall calories to contribute to a weight-loss stall.
+A cup of pistachios, for example, has 21 grams of net carbs.
+Avoid carb cycling or cheat meals too, for now.

-“For insulin resistant people, if they are in ketosis but eat one meal of carbohydrates, it can stop the ketosis in some people for up to three weeks,” said Dr. Westman.
+“For insulin-resistant people, if they are in ketosis but eat one high-carb meal, it may stop ketosis in some of them for up to three weeks,” said Dr. Westman.12

-Keeping carbs below 20 g will maximize weight loss with more control over hunger and cravings, says Jackie Eberstein.
+Keeping net carbs below 20 grams will maximize weight loss with more control over hunger and cravings, says Jackie Eberstein.13

 5. Cut out alcohol

-Cut out the alcohol for now: Many people love the fact that on a low-carb or keto diet you can have a glass of dry white or red wine from time to time.
-If you are experiencing a weight-loss plateau, or gaining weight, cut out all alcohol for now until weight loss starts again.
-Even a few drinks a week can cause a stall.
-“I love my Friday night glass of wine after a hard week, but I will cut it out for now,” says Samantha.
+Many people love the fact that on a low carb or keto diet they can have a glass of dry wine from time to time.
+However, if you are experiencing a weight-loss plateau or gaining weight, cut out all alcohol for now until weight loss starts again.14 Even a few drinks a week might cause a stall.15

 6. Avoid sweeteners

-Make sure you have rest days between heavy exercise for the body to recover.
+Make sure you have rest days between days of heavy exercise, allowing the body to recover.

 - Sleep in a cool, dark room.